ADVANTICS/documentation/products/adm-cs-secc/docs/secc_configuration.md

 > - When modifying the `/srv/config.cfg` file, always remember that
 > Advantics charge controllers works in *fake read-writable mode* by
 > default.
 Ie. changes are only written in RAM, and not persisted to the
 > actual read-only partition.
-See section [**Read-only file system**](charge-controllers/sys3_user/read-only.md) to
+See section [**Read-only file system**](buildroot-system/read-only.md) to
 > learn how to temporarily or permanently switch to real writable mode.

-> [!WARNING]
+!!! warning
->  - Any line starting with the "#" sign will be treated as a commented line and will not be taken into account during execution.
+     - Any line starting with the "#" sign will be treated as a commented line and will not be taken into account during execution.
-> - Remove the “#” at the beginning of every parameter you modify.
+    - Remove the “#” at the beginning of every parameter you modify.
-> - Leave no white space at the beginning of the line.
+    - Leave no white space at the beginning of the line.

 ## Applications